khakhalin/notes/keywords/environments.md

 ## Conda

 Conda may come with:
 * `anaconda` - huge set of tools, too much typically.
-Beginners like it tho.
+Beginners like it.
-* `miniconda` - minimal conda installer from the Anaconda team, which means that some parts of it may conflict with commercial use; there was some weird ToS change at some point.
+* `miniconda` - minimal conda installer from the Anaconda team; some parts of it may conflict with commercial use, as there was some weird ToS change at some point.
+Corporations hide from it now.
 * `miniforge` - another minimal conda installer, this one community-driven and free.
-May have a slightly lower cross-platform support tho.
+It may have a slightly lower cross-platform support tho.

 Environments:
 * `conda activate env_name` - activate an environment